-Here are some questions and answers that you may have about my Blacksmith Experience Days
+Here are some questions and answers that people often ask

 Please contact me with any other questions.

 Men and women?

 I’ve now had my first woman on a Blacksmith Experience Day, she came along with her dad – both made a small cheese knife.
 I have so far found that it is often men who come on the course, with their wives, girlfriends or daughters having booked it for them as a gift.
 As a teacher I would be happy to teach anyone at the level they feel comfortable with.

 Is the course set up for only forging a knife?

-No. When I wrote the aims of the course I had already made many cheese knives and know them to be popular, they are relatively complex in process and give a good opportunity to explore different areas within blacksmithing.
+No. When I wrote the aims of the blacksmith forge experience questions I had already made many cheese knives and know them to be popular, they are relatively complex in process and give a good opportunity to explore different areas within blacksmithing.

 If there was a similar project, such as a fire poker, bottle opener, toasting fork or coat hook for example, that could be a project we could tackle in an experience day instead.
 Feel free to mention when booking if you would maybe prefer something else as I will be able to tell you if I think that it would be possible and gives me a chance to pre-plan.